 Excellent work - painting out GRAFFITI

 Upper Hutt Community Patrol, in conjunction with Upper Hutt City Council, run an on-going anti-graffiti project within the city (sponsored by Resene Paints and Keep New Zealand Beautiful Campaign), designed to ensure Upper Hutt is an attractive place to live.
 As an example, photos show our painters at the Brown Owl shops and the adjourning underpass, making this area tidier for local residents.

 well done to our very own TROLLEY dollies

-GRAFFITI paint out
+THE BIG GRAFFITI paint out

-On 5 December 2016 Bill Lindsay was awarded Local Hero of the Year award at the Kiwibank New Zealander of the Year Awards.
+In December 2017 one of our Patrollers was awarded a "Local Hero of the Year award" at the Kiwibank "New Zealander of the Year Awards".
 Bill was presented with his award medal at a ceremony at Parliament.

 ANZAC Flag Lowering Ceremony 2016

 For the second time in a row (February and November 2016), UHCP are the only patrol in New Zealand to have attended the ANZAC Flag Lowering Ceremony.

 Graffiti Eradication with Serve for NZ - 2016

 On 21 February 2016 joined forces with Sam Johnson and his team from "Serve for NZ" as part of our graffiti eradication project and painted out graffiti in the Kelleher Service Lane, which had been badly damaged by graffiti vandalism.